-Benefits that require prior authorization are identified in the table below by a prior authorization statement in bold italics.
+In-network benefits that require prior authorization are identified in the table below by a prior authorization statement in hold italics.

 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
+These services are marked with an asterisk (\) in the Medical Benefits Chart.